openethereum/openethereum.github.io/Mining.md

 ethminer -G -P stratum+tcp://127.0.0.1:8008
 ```

+Parity currently implements stratum without any authentication, nor does it match the proxy modes used by mining pools and certain mining software.
+Attempting to use these features with Parity will result in it rejecting your connections.

 ## HTTP Notification

 Parity can push work package notifications to a set of URLs by using the option `--notify-work URLS`, where URLS should be a comma-delimited list of HTTP URLs.
 For example,